 Volcanoes National Park

-Volcanoes National Park is one of the first national parks in Africa created in the year 1925 to protect primarily endangered mountain gorillas and other important primate species.
-The park saw its land expanded to about 8,090 square kilometers and in 1958, the park land was again reduced to be used for human settlement.
+Volcanoes National Park is one of the first national parks in Africa created in the year 1925.
+Gazetted to protect primarily endangered mountain gorillas and other important primate species.
+The park saw its land expanded to about 8,090 square kilometers.
+In 1958, the park land was again reduced to be used for human settlement.
 In 1973 about 1,050 hectares of land was further cleared for pyrethrum growing further reducing its land.
-Volcanoes National Park is now a major tourist hub given its impressive population of mountain gorillas, golden monkeys, over 500 bird species, forest mammals, and ancient caves, among others.

 1n 1992, the park premises became a battlefield due to civil wars in Rwanda and at that time, the research Center was abandoned until 1999 when the park re-opened and resumed its operation.
 The Democratic Force for the Liberation of Rwanda played a big role to offer security and peace in the country hence the park activities as gorilla trekking resumed at a high gear.
 Since then, there is no threat or danger in Rwanda and the park can be visited any time of the year.